collegefishies/sequences-and-connection-tables/README.md

+# Note
+This is the public edition of the Ytterbium Clock Labs Control system.
+It has the most recent changes removed for privacy reasons.
+Some interesting features:

+* RFRabiCoil Class: Automatically simulates the atomic spins given experimental commands.
+Keeps track of the atoms with parameters guaranteed to follow reality!
+* Laser Class: A unified way to control lasers.
+Calibrate once, and all lasers will have the identical response!
+* ExperimentalCavity Class: Treat the experimental cavity the way a physicist does, as one object you can `.scan` across.

+This repository is here to showcase my work.
+# Intro
 Welcome to Ybclock Labscript Edition!

 See the Feature List for what we've built and what you can do.
 Make sure you